40 Ways To Make Camping A Walk in The ParkBy Andrey Kuper

 If you are the kind of camper to bring disposable cutlery and plates, then we hope this hack helps.
 Although your choices may not be eco-friendly, hey, we don’t know the full story to judge!
 Carrying around those flimsy tools is bound to get really messy and disastrous when the wind blows.

-You get food toppling over and you’re left with a part of people feeling miserable.
+You get food toppling over and you’re left with people feeling miserable.
 Instead, opt to bring along a cake carrier for your lightweight utensils.
 That way, they stay clean throughout your entire trip.
 It’ll also keep the pesky insects and bugs away from devouring your food.

 Fun Activities For Kids